Nokia Contracts ProRail for Cloud-Native GSM-R Network Upgrade in

 Cloud-Native GSM-R: The Core of Modernization

 The heart of this project lies in the implementation of a cloud-native GSM-R core network.
 GSM-R, the standard for secure railway communications, is essential for voice and data transmission used in train control and operations.
-Nokia will deploy its comprehensive Nokia Cloud Platform, including essential components such as the Nokia assurance centre, packet core, registers, intelligent network, and data centre fabric.
+Nokia will deploy its detailed Nokia Cloud Platform, including essential components such as the Nokia assurance centre, packet core, registers, intelligent network, and data centre fabric.
 This cloud-based approach offers several benefits.
 Firstly, it allows for centralized management and control, streamlining operations and enhancing network resilience.
 Secondly, it provides a flexible and scalable foundation for future upgrades and technological integration.
 This transformation represents a move from a traditional, hardware-based infrastructure to a more agile and adaptable platform.
 The migration to the cloud lays the groundwork for the next decade of GSM-R operation and provides a smooth transition towards the Future Railway Mobile Communication System (FRMCS).

 Enhancing Network Management and Automation

 Alongside the core network upgrade, the project incorporates significant enhancements to network management capabilities.
 Nokia’s MantaRay NM, a unified network management system, will be upgraded to improve efficiency and offer greater insight into network performance.
-Furthermore, the project includes the Archive Cloud solution, automating backup and restoration of network elements.
+Additionally, the project includes the Archive Cloud solution, automating backup and restoration of network elements.
 These enhancements contribute to operational efficiency and ensure network availability by minimizing downtime.
 Additionally, Nokia Network Services Platform will be incorporated to automate IP, optical, and microwave networks, contributing to faster and more efficient railway communications.
 These advancements are crucial as rail infrastructure operators prepare for GSM-R lifecycle extensions and strategize the migration to FRMCS across Europe and globally.

 Strategic Implications and Industry Context